Scheduling using Interactive Optimization Oracles for Constrained Queueing Networks: Applications

-which implies that we can take $h(W_{\max},\eta,\delta)=2^n$ for the the assumption {\bf A1}, i.e., $h$ is a constant function with respect to $\bW, \eta, \delta$.
-In addition, the assumption {\bf A2} holds obviously.
-Using these facts and Theorem \ref{thm:mainResult}, the following corollary can be derived. \begin{corollary} The scheduling algorithm described in Section \ref{sec:algorithm_description} using the ES oracle system is throughput-optimal if
+which is independent of weight $\bW$.
+The following corollary shows how we choose functions $f$ and $g$ to guarantee the throughput-optimality of the scheduling algorithm with the RS oracle system. \begin{corollary} The scheduling algorithm described in Section \ref{sec:algorithm_description} using the RS oracle system is throughput-optimal if